The Cancer Research Scholars Program (CRSP)

 - Scholars from underserved urban and rural communities in the Greater Cincinnati region and from across the nation are strongly encouraged to apply.

-- Must be U.S. citizen or permanent resident.
+- Must be U.S. citizen or permanent resident unless you have outside financial support.

 Please apply through the Summer Undergraduate Research Fellowship portal by selecting -SURF - Cancer.
 Please note that, along with your personal information, the online application will ask you to provide the following items: